oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 Let's go through the steps:

-1. _Ensure you have a running domain._
+1. Ensure you have a running domain.

     Make sure you have deployed the domain from the [Initial use case](#initial-use-case).

-1. _Obtain a data source model YAML._
+1. Create a data source model YAML file.

-    Find or create a WDT model snippet for a data source, make sure that its target is set to `cluster-1`, and that its initial capacity is set to `0`.
+    Create a WDT model snippet for a data source (or use the example provided).
+Make sure that its target is set to `cluster-1`, and that its initial capacity is set to `0`.

    The reason for the latter is to prevent the data source from causing a WebLogic Server startup failure if it can't find the database, which would be likely to happen because we haven't deployed one (unless you're using the `JRF` path through the sample).

-   Here's a handy data source model configuration that meets these criteria:
+   Here's an example data source model configuration that meets these criteria:

    ```